Belarus adopts new rules and laws to attract startups, especially in FinTech

 In fact, companies from any time zone can do business with Belarusian software developers.
 That's why Belarus is the perfect place where software development companies and IT start-ups open offshore and nearshore development centers.

 What Do Real American and British Business Leaders Think about Software Development Outsourcing to Belarus?

 Jason Van Dyke, President at Special Education Solutions (Fayetteville, Arkansas, the USA) marks that Belarusian developers are “very educated.
 Great skill sets at an affordable price.
 Great sense of urgency and time management in comparison to other IT professionals we have worked with.”

 Belarusian students successfully take part in many international competitions and win prizes.
 For example, Belarusians won the Facebook Hacker Cup, the Google Code Jam, and much more.
-If you have a look at the all-time medal ranking of the International Olympiad in Informatics, an annual programming competition for high school students since 1989, you will find Belarus in the top 15 of the world’s strongest nations (and it is ranked 6th in Europe).
+If you have a look at the all-time medal ranking of the International Olympiad in Informatics, an annual programming competition for high school students since 1989, you will find Belarus is in the top 15 of the world’s strongest nations (ranked 6th in Europe).

 "The Next Big Labor Market for Programming"

 Adam Nyhan, Business Attorney at Opticliff Law (Oregon, Portland, the USA) called to mind his client's words about Belarusian developers: "A client of mine, a software developer in New York City founded by a European and a Latin American, tapped Belarus for their programming talent.
 They have about 40 programmers in Belarus and have been delighted with them.
 The client has told me that they and others view Eastern Europe in general as the next big labor market for programming".